Aranshu/C-Bank-Management-System/README.md

 ## Challenges Faced and How Was It Overcame

-1. Authentication of Admin and Customer was overcamed by using File handling.
+1. Authentication of Admin and Customer was overcame by using File handling.
-2. conio.h not supported for using getch() was overcamed by making a customized getch().
+2. conio.h not supported for using getch() was overcame by making a customized getch().
-3. Updating and Deleting a file was overcamed by using a temporary file to store data for some time.
+3. Updating and Deleting a file was overcame by using a temporary file to store data for some time.

 ## Learning Resources
 1. [geeksforgeeks](https://www.geeksforgeeks.org/c-programming-language/)